Broken Bones in Nursing Homes

 For many nursing home residents, treating doctors will order the nursing home to implement a detailed patient transferring plan.
 Many of these plans require the nursing home to use a mechanical lift and/or to have two staff members to transfer the resident in and out of a wheelchair or bed.
 Typically, transferring or care plans like this are put into place to help reduce the risk of falls and injuries.
 The nursing homes are also allowed to charge the government more money for a resident that has these higher needs like a two-person transfer.

 However, in some tragic cases, nursing home staff will choose not to follow a doctor’s transferring plan.
 Instead, just one staff member will attempt to move a resident without help or the use of the ordered assisting lift.
 In many of these cases, the negligent staff member will drop the resident causing a serious injury like a hip or leg fracture.
 To make matters worse, some staff members will fear losing their job and simply put the fallen resident back into bed or a wheelchair, tell no one, and hope they won’t get in trouble.
 Because many residents have limited ability to communicate, a fall with a fracture will go undiagnosed and untreated.
 This delay can be for hours or in the worst cases, many days.

 An elderly resident who doesn’t receive an immediate medical evaluation after a fall can suffer from severe pain and develop complications if the condition goes undiagnosed and untreated.
 This may lead to unnecessary pain and suffering, permanent injuries, or even death.

 If someone close to you has suffered a broken bone in a nursing home and the nursing home’s explanation of the injury makes no sense, it is important to take action.
 Our attorneys have specific experience representing victims and families who have suffered losses caused by negligent nursing homes.
-If you would like to discuss your case or want more information, please contact our offices for a confidential consultation.
+If you would like to discuss your case or want more information, please Call (402) 810-8611 or contact us online.